C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

     .padding(.leading, 15)
 }
 ```
 * This `VStack` is just like the one we used in `CategoryRow`.
 It contains a `RemoteImage` and some `Text`.
 The `RemoteImage` displays the thumbnail for the `article`, and the `Text` displays the `article`'s `title`.
 Again, we are setting `mockRequest` to `true` so that we use our locally saved images.
-Feel free to change this to `false` (or delete the parameter, since it's `false` by default), but again be aware that this will cause a placeholder image to show up in the Canvas preview.
+If you already set up your API key, feel free to change this to `false` (or delete the parameter, since it's `false` by default), but again be aware that this will cause a placeholder image to show up in the Canvas preview.
 * `.frame(width: 155, height: 155)` will give our image a square frame of 155 points.
 * `.scaledToFill()` means that the image will scale to fill the entire 155pt x 155pt frame, and `.clipped()` means that any parts of the image outside of the frame will not be visible.
 * `.cornerRadius(5)` will round the corners of our image with a 5pt radius.
 * On our `Text`, `.lineLimit(5)` prevents the `title` from extending beyond 5 lines.
 Any text beyond the 5 line limit will be truncated with a trailing `...`.
 * We also specify `.frame(width: 155)` for the entire `VStack`.
 This restricts the entire `VStack` to a width of 155pt, so that none of the `article`'s `title` will extend beyond the edge of the image.
 Instead, it will wrap around.
 You can see this in the Canvas if you resume the preview.
 * We also added `.padding` to the `.leading` (left) edge of the `VStack`.
-When the `CategoryItem`s are lined up horizontally, this padding will provide 15 points of space between each item, and it will also provide 15 points of space between the first card and the left edge of our phone screen.
+When the `CategoryItem`s are lined up horizontally, this padding will provide 15 points of space between each item, and it will also provide 15 points of space between the first item and the left edge of our phone screen.

 > Make sure to open the Canvas and resume the preview to visualize an individual `CategoryItem`!